Waste isn't waste until you waste it!

-Our model for backyard composting cost municipalities $1.30 per year per household, around the cost of a single-day residential trash pickup.
-Residents invest $2 per year and Backyard Composting invests 30 cents in grant funds per year.
-(Amounts are 10-year average costs/warranty.)
+Our model for backyard composting costs municipalities $1.60 per year per household, around the cost of a single-day residential trash pickup.
+Residents invest $2 per year.
+(Amounts are average cost per year over 10 years —the length of the warranty.)

-Our conservative estimate is an average of 500 pounds of organic waste — food scraps, soiled paper, and other organics — will be composted per bin.
+Our conservative estimate is that an average of 500 pounds of organic waste — food scraps, soiled paper, and other organics — will be composted per bin.

-At current tipping fees around $59 per ton (in our area), for the $1.30 cents invested each year the municipality will save $14.75 in tipping fees each year.
-Resident’s $2 investment will result in huge food waste savings plus up to $50 of high-quality compost each year compared with purchase at their local big box or garden store.
+At current tipping fees of around $70 per ton (in our area), for the $1.60 invested each year, the municipality will save $17.50 in tipping fees each year.
+The Resident’s $2 investment will result in huge food waste savings plus up to $50 of high-quality compost each year compared with purchasing at their local big box or garden store.
 These are outstanding returns on investment.

 Sometimes simple solutions are good ones.
 It’s not that we’re against other kinds of composting and diversion of organics.
 Residential pickup with delivery to a compost facility, bioreactors, anaerobic digestion, and other systems all have their place.
 The problem is that they cost a fortune, both their overall cost and the cost per household.
 In a time of limited municipal and state budgets, it’s hard to fund these multi-million dollar projects.

-With backyard composting there are no ongoing costs for trucks, sifters grinders, composting systems, delivery of finished compost, plus no extra energy used or CO2 emitted in the process — you get the idea.
+With backyard composting there are no ongoing costs for trucks, sifters grinders, composting systems, or delivery of finished compost, plus no extra energy used or CO2 emitted in the process — you get the idea.
 Landfill lifespans are also extended and methane release is reduced.